 As I got older, I wished for Friday to get here ASAP, the second Monday started.
-Monday was always a drag and constantly wishing for the week to be over to start the weekend.
+Monday was always a drag.
+I constantly wished for the week to end and start the “weekend”.
 Let’s face it, weekends are awesome (for those who have weekends off).

 I miss my childhood, my teens, my 20’s and my 30’s.
 I wish I had those Mondays back one last time, but I can’t.
 Those hated Mondays are gone forever never to come back.
-I think of my parents who sit home now wishing they could have one Monday back in their youths, but all that is left are eternal Fridays growing old.
-As you get old and life begins to slow down, you come to the realization that time goes by fast because we force it to.
+I think of my parents who sit home now wishing they could have one Monday back from their youths, but instead, they are left with eternal Fridays growing old.
+As we get older and life begins to slow down, we come to the realization that time goes by fast because we force it to.
 We hate weekdays and look only towards Fridays and Saturdays.
-We only want to live 2 days a week.
+We basically only want to live 2 days a week.

-From now on, I will cherish every day as equal.
-I am going to focus and enjoy every moment because you never know when Monday, will be your last and only day to have.
+From now on, I will cherish every day equally and implore you to do the same.
+Let us focus on today and enjoy every moment because you never know when Monday, will be your last and only day.